ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A chance of showers and thunderstorms before 3am, then showers and thunderstorms likely between 3am and 4am, then a chance
          of showers and thunderstorms.
 Mostly cloudy.
 Low around 72, with temperatures rising to around 74 overnight.
-Southwest wind around 5 mph.
+West southwest wind around 5 mph.
 Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">